Catholic Women’s League (CWL)

 The Catholic Women’s League offers Catholic women over the age of sixteen an opportunity for faith, fun and fulfillment in the service of God and Canada, as women of peace and hope.
 We serve by volunteering our time, skills, energy, and prayers in a spirit of community.
 Our Council.

-Some of our Council’s activities include monthly meetings, hospitality Sundays, a bazaar and bake sale in November, Mary’s Way of the Cross during Lent and donations to various charities.
+Some of our Council’s activities include monthly meetings, hospitality Sundays, a bazaar in November, The Way of the Cross during Lent and donations to various charities.
 We also lead and coordinate a Prayer Shawl Ministry.

-The Holy Spirit Parish CWL meets the fourth Monday of each month at 7 pm in our church hall from September to June.
+The Holy Spirit Parish CWL meets the last Wednesday of each month at 7 pm in our church hall from September to June.
 There are no meetings in July or August.

 Contact: cwlholyspiritparish@gmail.com